Kong: Skull Island: Accolades

-Sequel
+Future

-In September 2015, Legendary moved Kong: Skull Island from Universal to Warner Bros., which sparked media speculation that Godzilla and King Kong will appear in a film together.
+In September 2015, Legendary moved Kong: Skull Island from Universal to Warner Bros., which sparked media speculation that Godzilla and King Kong would appear in a film together.
 In October 2015, Legendary confirmed that they would unite Godzilla and King Kong in Godzilla vs. Kong.
 Legendary plans to create a shared cinematic franchise "centered around Monarch" that "brings together Godzilla and Legendary's King Kong in an ecosystem of other giant super-species, both classic and new."
 Director Jordan Vogt-Roberts had expressed interest in doing a film about Marlow and Gunpei's time on the island, stating, "I keep joking that personally I'm more interested in doing a $30 million version of young John C. Reilly on the island.
 Just some weird, the odd-ball monster comedy with him and Gunpei."
+In Godzilla: King of the Monsters (2019), Joe Morton appears as an older Dr. Houston Brooks, a character originally portrayed by Corey Hawkins in Kong: Skull Island.
 Godzilla vs. Kong was released on March 24, 2021.

-Anime series

-In January 2021, Netflix and Legendary Television announced plans for an anime-style series set in the MonsterVerse.
-It will follow the adventures of shipwrecked characters that are trying to escape from the titular island, home to prehistoric monsters.
-Brian Duffield will write and executive produce the anime series alongside Jacob Robinson who will be the executive producer under his company Tractor Pants.
-The series will be animated by Powerhouse Animation.
+In January 2021, Netflix and Legendary Television announced plans for an anime-style series set in the Monsterverse.
+A joint-venture between Legendary Television, Tractor Pants Productions, Powerhouse Animation Studios, and Netflix Animation, the series Skull Island was released on June 22, 2023.
+In November 2023, John Goodman reprised his Kong: Skull Island role as Bill Randa in the television series Monarch: Legacy of Monsters, alongside Anders Holm as a young Randa.